Improving efficiency in transporting average treatment effects

 \subsection{Efficiency considerations}

-We now compare the efficiency bounds of $\theta$ with $\lambda$ under assumptions \ref{ass:effmod} and \ref{ass:popdiff} to identify scenarios where we would expect $\theta$ to result in efficiency gains and scenarios where we would expect it to result in efficiency losses.
-We restrict the comparison to the smaller model under assumptions \ref{ass:effmod} and \ref{ass:popdiff} so that we are comparing efficiency bounds of the same target parameter (i.e., to make an apples-to-apples comparison).
+Under the conditions of Theorem 2 and Result 2 of \citet{rudolph2017robust}, we expect estimators constructed using the estimating equations $\D_\theta$ and $\D_\lambda$ to have asymptotic variance equal to the variance of their respective estimating equations.
+We therefore now compare the variances $\D_\theta$ with $\D_\lambda$ under assumptions \ref{ass:effmod} and \ref{ass:popdiff} to identify scenarios where we would expect $\theta$ to result in efficiency gains and scenarios where we would expect it to result in efficiency losses.
+We restrict the comparison to the smaller model under assumptions \ref{ass:effmod} and \ref{ass:popdiff} so that we are comparing the same target parameter (i.e., to make an apples-to-apples comparison).